Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Joline

-The reverse sear is what sets this recipe apart from other Instant Pot ham recipes and takes it to the next level.
-By searing in butter after cooking in the pressure cooker, you’re giving the ham a crispy, browned skin that adds so much flavor to every bite.
+The reverse searing step sets my recipe apart from other Instant Pot ham recipes and takes it to the next level.
+By searing in butter after cooking in the pressure cooker, you're giving the ham a crispy, browned skin that adds so much flavor to every bite.

 - Be careful when lifting it out of the pot.
 I use two large serving forks to lift it out from both ends.

-- You can also use a foil sling by folding a long piece of aluminum foil and placing it under the trivet.
+- You can also use a foil sling by folding a long, heavy-duty aluminum foil and placing it under the trivet.

-- Pour the orange juice at the bottom of the instant pot.
-It provides amazing flavor and your house will smell so good!
+- Pour the orange juice into the bottom of the instant pot.
+It provides amazing flavor, and your house will smell so good!

-Cook ham for approximately 2 minutes per pound when heating it up in the pressure cooker.
+Yes, you can heat up ham in a pressure cooker.
+Cook the ham for approximately 2 minutes per pound when heating it up in the pressure cooker.

 Leftover ham will last 3 to 5 days in your refrigerator stored in an airtight container.